JAlcocerT/JAlcocerT/content/blog/biz-web-saas.md

 title: "Quick SaaS Websites with user login"
 date: 2025-08-30
 draft: false
-tags: ["Web",HomeLab,"Gitea","Cursor CLI and InvoCLI"]
+tags: ["Web",HomeLab,"Gitea","Cursor CLI and InvoCLI","Astro Payroll"]
 description: 'FastAPI x PocketBase x SSG so that your project are good looking and with a working SignIn/Up.'
 url: 'fastapi-x-pocketbase'
 ---